eolivesjoe/eo_apm_tracker/README.md

 ## How to Use

 1. Clone the repository.
-2. Build the project using any C++-compatible IDE (such as Visual Studio or CLion).
+2. Build the project using any C++-compatible IDE.
 3. Run the program, and it will begin calculating APM based on your system’s input.

 ## Future Improvements